Amjad Attwan

-Amjad Attwan (born 12 March 1997) is an Iraqi professional footballer who currently plays for Zakho in the Iraq Stars League and the Iraq national team.
-He can be deployed as a defensive midfielder or central midfielder.
+Amjad Attwan Kadhim Al-Magsoosi (born 12 March 1997) is an Iraqi professional footballer who currently plays for Zakho in the Iraq Stars League and the Iraq national team.
+He can be deployed as a defensive midfielder, central midfielder or attacking midfielder.

 International debut

 On 18 March 2016, Attwan made his first international cap for Iraq against Syria in a friendly match.

 International goals

 Scores and results list Iraq's goal tally first.